Who Should Attend

 - Operate and calibrate herbicide and pesticide application equipment.

-- Are employed by a public agency or private company which is responsible for
+- Are employed by a public agency or private company that is responsible for

 vegetation management along right-of-ways and in